 The above scenarios are two dangerous ones in and of themselves, but think of walking on a trail and coming unexpectedly upon a rattlesnake.
 A dog’s reaction might be to grab hold of the snake, which dependent upon the size of the dog, could have fatal consequences.

 Does a dog have to be a puppy to be taught the leave it command?
 Most definitely not!
 Any dog at any age can be trained to do just about anything.
 Starting early with any dog is going to most likely ensure a more positive result because well-trained puppies turn into well-behaved dogs.
 However, you CAN (and should) teach old dogs new tricks!

-Leave it is a simple command and in dog speak means simply leave that thing alone that you have a mind to grab, do or ingest.
+Leave it is simple and in dog speak means simply leave that thing alone that you have a mind to grab, do or ingest.
 It also can have other purposes, which I will explain later on.
-When I first start working with one of my dogs to teach the leave it command, I use pieces of food or kibble.
+When I first start working with one of my dogs to teach leave it, I use pieces of food or kibble.
 I place a piece of food on the floor or on a stool, a chair or even a small table while the dog is engaged with me, then move my hand quickly to cover it and say firmly to leave it.